fsenf/nbook.stochCu-2020-paper-plots/README.md

 Some Notebooks depend on my work tools from the `tropy` package which are collected here [https://github.com/fsenf/proj.tropy](https://github.com/fsenf/proj.tropy)

-Much of the analysis is based on a python package that was developed for another analysis (CRE over the North Atlantic).
+Much of the analysis is based on a python package `nawdex_analysis` that was developed for another analysis (CRE over the North Atlantic).
 The package is found [https://github.com/fsenf/proj.nawdex_analysis](https://github.com/fsenf/proj.nawdex_analysis)